mrtsmit/template-environment-configuration/README.md

 Experimental:

 Pre-Req:
-1. It will require the region folder to exist before hand
-2. Install jinja2 on the machine python is being run on (pip install jinja2)
+1. Install jinja2 on the machine python is being run on (pip install jinja2)

 TF Vars creator, by specifying the required variables it will auto fill values for those files.
 It can be run by using: